thesammiller/flamenco-server-installation-guide/1d_BlenderCloud.md

 Follow the instructions here:
 [Install Docker](https://docs.docker.com/engine/install/ubuntu/)
 [Post Install](https://docs.docker.com/engine/install/linux-postinstall/)
+*Note: Make sure that you add your user to the `docker` group.*

 ## Step 2: Run Docker Images

+Create a directory for your data storage and change the ownership to your user:
 ```
 sudo mkdir -p /data/storage
 sudo chown you:yourgroup /data/storage
 ```

+Run the following `docker` containers, which should download automatically if they are not already on your machine:
 ```
 docker run -d -v /data/db:/data/db -p 27017:27017 --name mongo mongo
 docker run -d -p 6379:6379 --name redis redis